jackgibbs12/sorting-algorithms/README.md

     int[] listToSort = {3,7,5,4,2,56,32,12};
     int[] sortedList = bubblesort.sort(listToSort);

+## Counting Sort
+Counting sort works by counting how many times each number occurs in the sequence and storing this information in an auxiliary array.
+The sorting is achieved by mapping the occurrences of the numbers in the array with the index in the auxiliary array.
+It has time complexity of O(k+n) and is stable.

+    CountingSort countingSort = new CountingSort();
+    int[] listToSort = {3,7,5,4,2,56,32,12};
+    int[] sortedList = countingSort.sort(listToSort);

 ## Insertion Sort
 Insertion sort splits the array into a sorted and unsorted section.
 Values from the unsorted section of the array are checked sequentially and placed